JappyPing/reads2graph/README.md

 ## Parameters Configuration

 ### Constructing read graph
-If you are constructing graphs for short reads (e.g., with read lengths between 50bp and 300bp), you can use the default parameters, we have optimized this for you.
+If you are constructing graphs for short reads (e.g., with read lengths between 50bp and 300bp), you may only need to customise the following paramters following your needs.
+Using all the other parameters as default, we have optimised this for you.

+    -x, --max_edit_dis (unsigned 8 bit integer)
+          The maximum edit distance for constructing edges between reads Default: 2.
+    -n, --min_edit_dis (unsigned 8 bit integer)
+          The minimum edit distance for constructing edges between reads.
+Default: 1.
+    -p, --num_process (signed 32 bit integer)
+          The number of expected processes.
+Default: 26.

 ### Constructing UMI graph
 If you are constructing UMI graphs, you must input the following parameters by yourself, as some of the defaults may not work for UMIs.